 When the chillier temperatures of fall and winter hit, I’m always ready for a warm meal.
-I don’t necessarily want something heavy, though, which made this chicken just right.
+I don’t necessarily want something heavy, though.
+I not always up for roasting a whole chicken, either, which made this chicken just right.
 The lemon and thyme bring a lovely flavor without being overpowering.
 The cooking liquid bubbles away, leaving your kitchen smelling divine and the baking dish with plenty of evidence of your homemade meal cooked with love.
 (It cleans up easily, though.
 Don’t you worry.)
 Like so many of Ina’s dishes, what comes to the table and goes on your plate is equal parts beautiful, flavorful, and comforting.
 When I tell you this baked lemon chicken couldn’t have been simpler, I mean it.
 Roast up some potatoes and green beans, make a side salad, and gather your favorite people for a lovely evening at home.
 To use one of my favorite Queen Ina sayings, how easy is that?

 With the addition of lemon, herbs, and a dash of white wine, simple baked chicken becomes comfort food that won’t leave you feeling weighed down.

 Baked Lemon Chicken Breasts